kuhnst-akros-ch/mcp-ollama-docker/README.md

-# MCP-Ollama Server for IDEs
+# Ollama as MC Server in Windsurf

 MCP server configuration for IDEs to connect to Ollama instances.
 Pre-configured for Akros' Marvin server by default.